Menu

 The ABI created the guide to insurance for HIV due to a widespread belief that if you’re diagnosed with HIV, you can’t get life insurance cover.

-And for those who already had life insurance, many were cancelling their policy immediately following their diagnosis because they believed it would invalidate the policy.
-That can’t be further from the truth.
+Many people who already had life insurance cancelled their policy immediately following their diagnosis because they believed it would invalidate the policy.
+That couldn’t be further from the truth.

 As it turns out…